mshaocong/wasserstein_robust_model/README.md

-# Minimal Implementation of Wasserstein Robust Model
+# A PyTorch Implementation of Wasserstein Robust Model
-This repo includes the minimal implementation of the classical **Wasserstein robust model** which is proposed in [[1]](#1).
+This repo includes the minimal PyTorch implementation of the classical **Wasserstein robust model** which is proposed in [[1]](#1).
 It generates the adversarial attacking data to improve the robustness of training model.
 Given the data set `(x, y)` where `x` is the image and `y` is the label, The goal of Wasserstein robust model is to solve the following optimization problem:

 ![Loss](/img/goal.png)

-Here `z` denotes the adversarial data and `theta` denotes the parameters of deep neural network. `gamma` is used to assure the maximization problem to be strongly concave; it requires to be tuned for a different dataset.
-We expect the output parameter `theta` is the best model on all data similar to the original data rather than solely on the original data.
+Here `z` denotes the adversarial images and `theta` denotes the parameters of deep neural network. `gamma` is a tuning parameter to assure the maximization problem to be strongly concave.

-We notice that all existing implementations on GitHub lack of the flexibility when we need
+This PyTorch implementation of Wasserstein robust model aims to provides the flexibility of

-* to customize the optimizer and the adversarial loss;
+* customizing the optimizer and the adversarial loss;

-* to apply more than one step gradient ascent updates to solve the maximization problem;
+* applying more than one step gradient ascent updates to solve the maximization problem;

-* to utilize the training history to boost up the speed of training.
+* utilizing the training history to boost up the speed of training.